Published on 06 October 2022

 • Usually, do you eat or drink anything before bed?

-• How much time is required for you to fall asleep?
+• How much time is required to fall asleep?

 • Do you wake up at night?
 How often?